csiro-auscalval/PyGamma/docs/source/index.rst

-.. gamma insar documentation master file, created by sphinx-quickstart on Thu Jan 23 07:57:00 2020.
+..
+PyGamma documentation master file, created by sphinx-quickstart on Thu Jan 23 07:57:00 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-gamma insar
+PyGamma
 ===========

-gamma insar is a workflow managers designed to generate SAR/InSAR analysis ready data using `GAMMA SOFTWARE`_
+PyGamma is a workflow managers designed to generate SAR/InSAR analysis ready data using `GAMMA SOFTWARE`_

 .. _GAMMA SOFTWARE: http://www.gamma-rs.ch/